 Akio This is incredible.
 Something is going on here.
 It’s like destiny.

 Suzuki family Indeed, we are very grateful for this opportunity.

 From Akio to Shunsuke – the torch connects them

 The meeting in Akio’s office continued and the time was turned over to the person in charge of the Torch Relay, who explained the plans for the day of running.
 However, this was prior to the decision that was later made to postpone Tokyo 2020, so the plans are yet to be fulfilled.

 The postponement has also meant another change to the plan.
 Originally, Shunsuke’s grandfather, Mitsuo, was to run accompanying children who would also be running together with the robot.
 Mitsuo had expressed his enthusiasm for this idea, saying, “I can run with Shun…”; Shunsuke had similarly expressed his excitement, saying, “It's like a dream.”

 Fortunately, however, their Torch Relay opportunity does not end here.
-According to information released by the Tokyo Organising Committee for the Olympic and Paralympic Games, the rights of the runners selected to participate in the Olympic Torch Relay plan are guaranteed in a preferential manner when the relay for Tokyo 2020 is held in 2021.
+According to information released by the Tokyo Organising Committee of the Olympic and Paralympic Games, they will consider measures that allow torchbearers who were selected to run in the now postponed event to be given priority in the selection process for the new Torch Relay.
 Of course, Shunsuke plans to run.

 To conclude their first meeting, a commemorative photo was taken that included both Akio and the Suzuki family.
 In the photo, Morizo and Shunsuke can be seen performing a “torch kiss,” where the torches are placed in a symbolic way to show the passing of the flame, in the center of the picture.
 Therefore, the photo will serve not only as a mere “memory” to stand in the place of being able to fulfill the dream of running, but will also serve as a “promise” to run next year.